AndreLeEEEEE/KPI/README.md

 KPI stands for Key Performance Indicator.

-Versions of python and installed modules: python 3.7.8
+Versions of python and installed modules:
+- python 3.7.8
-PyAutoGUI 0.9.52
+- PyAutoGUI 0.9.52
-selenium 3.141.0
+- selenium 3.141.0
-ChromeDriver 80.0.3987.106
+- ChromeDriver 80.0.3987.106
-Visual Studio 16.7.6
+- Visual Studio 16.7.6

 Requirements:
-Plex login for Wanco
+- Plex login for Wanco
-The correct .ini file (example found in this repository) Ethernet connection to an active message board
+- The correct .ini file (example found in this repository)
+- Ethernet cable connection to an active message board

 Abbreviations:
 Message Board window = MBw